Brandin Cooks: New England Patriots

 On March 10, 2017, the New England Patriots traded their 2017 first-round (used on Ryan Ramczyk) and third-round draft picks (one was originally acquired from the Cleveland Browns in exchange for Jamie Collins) to the Saints for Cooks and a 2017 fourth-round draft pick.
-On April 29, 2017, the Patriots picked up the fifth-year option on Cooks' contract.
+On April 29, the Patriots picked up the fifth-year option on Cooks' contract.

 During a Week 3 36–33 victory over the Houston Texans, Cooks had five receptions for 131 yards and scored his first two touchdowns as a Patriot, including a 25-yard game winner with 23 seconds left; after the game-winning touchdown, he scored on the ensuing two-point conversion.
-In Week 11 against the Oakland Raiders at Estadio Azteca, he had six receptions for 149 yards and a season long 64-yard touchdown in a 33–8 victory.
+During Week 11 against the Raiders at Estadio Azteca, he had six receptions for 149 yards and a season long 64-yard touchdown in the 33–8 victory.

-Cooks finished his only season with the Patriots with 65 receptions for 1,082 yards and seven touchdowns in 16 games and 15 starts.
-In addition, he rushed nine times for 40 yards.
-Cooks and Rob Gronkowski combined to form a 1,000-yard receiving duo for the Patriots, which was their first since 2011.
+Cooks finished his only season with the Patriots with 65 receptions for 1,082 yards and seven touchdowns to go along with nine carries for 40 yards in 16 games and 15 starts.
+Cooks and tight end Rob Gronkowski combined to form a 1,000-yard receiving duo for the Patriots, which was their first since 2011.
 Cooks finished second on the team to Gronkowski in receptions, receiving yards, and receiving touchdowns on the season.

-The Patriots finished atop the AFC East with a 13–3 record and earned the #1-seed in the AFC.
-In the Divisional Round against the Tennessee Titans, Cooks caught three passes for 32 yards in the 35–14 victory.
-In the AFC Championship game against the Jacksonville Jaguars, he had six receptions for 100 yards in the 24–20 victory.
-During Super Bowl LII against the Philadelphia Eagles, he caught a 23-yard reception and had a one-yard rush, but left the game early in the second quarter with a concussion after getting tackled by Eagles safety Malcolm Jenkins.
+The Patriots finished atop the AFC East with a 13–3 record and earned the #1-seed in the playoffs.
+In the Divisional Round against the Tennessee Titans, Cooks recorded three receptions for 32 yards during the 35–14 victory.
+During the AFC Championship Game against the Jaguars, he caught six passes for 100 yards in the 24–20 victory.
+In Super Bowl LII against the Eagles, Cooks had a 23-yard reception and a one-yard rush, but left the game early in the second quarter with a concussion after getting tackled by Eagles safety Malcolm Jenkins.
 He was placed on concussion protocol and took no further part in the Super Bowl as the Patriots lost by a score of 41–33.